fullmoonissue/tas-tony-hawk-pro-skater-1/README.md

 Another clue to this investigation is when you search exactly for "Small Water Hazard Gap" (here in Google), only one answer is found : [this code repository](https://github.com/Vadru93/THPS2X-Formats).

 It seems that this project dumps the gaps existing in THPS 2x.
-In this game, the levels of THPS 1 are playable but, as mentioned in the [associated wiki](https://tonyhawkgames.fandom.com/wiki/Tony_Hawk's_Pro_Skater_2X), `Gap checklist only includes THPS2 levels.`.
+In this game, the levels of THPS 1 are playable but, as mentioned in the [associated wiki](https://tonyhawkgames.fandom.com/wiki/Tony_Hawk's_Pro_Skater_2X), `Gap checklist only includes THPS2 levels`.

 Ok, but the fact that some of those missing gaps are present in the codebase of THPS 2x is really intriguing.